 HerdCommand

 Every tag.
 Every event.
 One searchable herd record.

-Log calving, treatments, weights, breeding, pasture moves, purchases, and sales from your phone — then pull the history when the vet, buyer, or banker asks.
+Log calving, treatments, weights, breeding, pasture moves, purchases, and sales from your phone — and the family tree builds itself.
+Dam, granddam, and sire lines, three generations deep, ready when the vet, buyer, or banker asks.

+HerdCommand